Skip to content

 0.5 / 1

-The company reports that in 2021 41% of supply to Colombia sawmills comes from its own operations.
-No information on supply to Brazil sawmills was found.
+The company reports that Colombian sawmills source 41% of the wood from its own operations.
+However, no information on the supply to Brazil sawmills could be found.

 This indicator is disabled as the company reports that it does not own pulp or paper mills.